 So who is this bloke?
 Born a Pommie and sailed to Oz before age of 7, naturalised in ’87.
 Read the History page which hopefully gives a feel for it, if you need a cure for insomnia.
 Helpfully for any “driven man”, I have the wonderful woman Kellie by my side being fantastic support – you will see her in some pics.
-We have been engaged for over a year and hope to get married when we can, probably mid 2018 is our guess re how long before life’s plans will let that happen, in a good way.
+We have been engaged for a while and hope to get married when we can do it how we would most like to.
+Or we’ll get impatient and ‘just do it’, as any way is a good way!

 I do get “the mad professor” tag every now and then.
 However, whist I can definitely baffle people with detail, I am far better grounded than to let that be a trait (although it is so nice to work with people that can keep up with my mutterings!).
 Thankfully it is the diverse skill set that let’s me tackle an exercise like this with the utmost confidence.
 I haven’t had “a fail” yet, and sure won’t be letting this become one!

 The more I do of this project the more absolutely convinced I am that all issues coming are solvable as “the stoppers” are all sorted now.
 Unlike most technical types, I have such a solid grounding in real world commercial aspects that I am well able to steer / get this thing to real answers with substantial outcomes.